ledgerium-io/blockexplorer-server/README.md

 # General API Information

-* The base endpoint is: http://localhost:2000
+* The default base endpoint is: http://localhost:2000
 * All endpoints return either a JSON object or array.
+* Data is returned in **descending** order.
+Newest first, oldest last.
 * All time and timestamp related fields are in milliseconds.
 * HTPP `4XX` return codes are used for for malformed requests; the issue is on the sender's side. issue
 * HTTP `429` return code is used when breaking a request rate limit.